 For the full list of excipients, see section 6.1.

-Serum phosphorus level in patients
+Serum phosphate level in patients not on phosphate binders

-> 2.42 mmol/l (> 7.5 mg/dl)
+> 2.42 mmol/L (>7.5 mg/dl)

 Titration and maintenance

 Serum phosphate levels should be closely monitored and the dose of sevelamer hydrochloride titrated by 0.8 g three times per day (2.4 g/day) increments with the goal of lowering serum phosphate to 1.76 mmol/L (5.5 mg/dl) or less.
 Serum phosphate should be tested every two to three weeks until a stable serum phosphate level is reached and on a regular basis thereafter.

 The dose range may vary between 1 and 5 tablets of 800 mg per meal.
 The average actual daily dose used in the chronic phase of a one year clinical study was 7 grams of sevelamer.